Detecting and protecting entanglement through nonlocality, variational entanglement witness, and nonlocal measurements: Results

 The optimization process is defined by

 The objective is to find \( \bm{\upalpha}^* \) that minimizes the cost function, ideally achieving a negative value for entangled states.

-In this work, we employ \( S_{\rm CHSH} \) as the variational witness operator, thereby removing the requirement for prior knowledge of the quantum state and enabling direct measurement.
+In principle, VEW can be constructed from any operator, including Bell's operator, however it requires perfect correlations, which are impractical experimentally.
+Here, we employ \( S_{\rm CHSH} \) as the variational witness operator, thereby removing the requirement for prior knowledge of the quantum state and enabling direct measurement.
 The variational witness operator is defined by

 with the cost function is